tophikmohammed1234/amazon-clone/README.md

 # Amazon Clone

-This project is an Amazon clone built using React, Firebase, Stripe, Node.js, and Vite.
+This project is an Amazon clone built using React, Firebase, Stripe and Node.js.
 It replicates key features of Amazon, including user authentication, product browsing, and payment processing.

 ## Table of Contents
 - [Features](#features)